 Rosie Reed Gold is interested in the landscape of the psychological; her work inhabits the margins bridging the conscious and subconscious, where the waking mind may catch a fleeting glimpse of the shadow self to engage in a dialogue, frequently without words - the moment where integration is possible.

 Dedicated to asking questions about the notion of ‘self’ and ‘other’ and the dynamic between the two, she explores how living beings share time/space, physical mirroring and interactions.

-Educated in Philosophy and English at Cardiff University, her work revolves around exploring the dynamic between the conscious and the subconscious, environment and behaviour, inquiry and understanding.
+Heavily influenced by her background in studying Philosophy and English at Cardiff University, she seeks to investigate the distance between thought and action, environment and behaviour, inquiry and understanding.

 - Lux Obscura at Ushaw College, Durham UK - August 2017

 - Horizons in group show 'In Transit' at The Old Parcels Office, Scarborough 17th February - 17th March 2017

 - Murmuration of Folk at Cecil Sharp House Retrospective 15 June - 2 October 2016